 In 1820, several thousand British settlers, who were swept up by a scheme to relieve Britain of its unemployed, were placed in the eastern Cape frontier zone as a buffer against the Xhosa chiefdoms.

 The vision of a dense settlement of small farmers was, however, ill-conceived and many of the settlers became artisans and traders.
-The more successful became an entrepreneurial class of merchants, large-scale sheep farmers and speculators with an insatiable demand for land.
+The more-successful became an entrepreneurial class of merchants, large-scale sheep farmers and speculators with an insatiable demand for land.

 Some became fierce warmongers who pressed for the military dispossession of the chiefdoms.
 They coveted Xhosa land and welcomed the prospect of war involving large-scale military expenditure by the imperial authorities.
 The Xhosa engaged in raiding as a means of asserting their prior claims to the land.
 Racial paranoia became integral to white frontier politics.
 The result was that frontier warfare became endemic through much of the 19th century, during which Xhosa war leaders such as Chief Maqoma became heroic figures to their people.

 By the mid-1800s, British settlers of similar persuasion were to be found in Natal.
-They, too, called for imperial expansion in support of their land claims and trading enterprises.
+They too called for imperial expansion in support of their land claims and trading enterprises.

-Meanwhile, large numbers of the original colonists, the Boers, were greatly extending white occupation beyond the Cape's borders to the north, in the movement that became known as the Great Trek, in the mid-1830s.
+Meanwhile, large numbers of the original colonists, the Boers, were greatly extending white settlement beyond the Cape's borders to the north, in the movement that became known as the Great Trek, in the mid-1830s.
 Alienated by British liberalism, and with their economic enterprise usurped by British settlers, several thousand Boers from the interior districts, accompanied by a number of Khoisan servants, began a series of migrations northwards.

-They moved to the Highveld and Natal, skirting the great concentrations of black farmers on the way by taking advantage of the areas disrupted during the Mfecane.
+They moved to the Highveld and Natal, skirting the great concentrations of black farmers on the way by taking advantage of the areas disrupted during the mfecane.

 When the British, who were concerned about controlling the traffic through Port Natal (Durban), annexed the territory of Natal in 1843, those emigrant Boers who had hoped to settle there returned inland.
-These Voortrekkers (as they were later called) coalesced in two land-locked republics, the Zuid-Afrikaansche Republiek (Transvaal) and the Orange Free State.
+The Voortrekkers las they were later called) coalesced in two land-locked Republics, the South African Republic (Transvaal) and the Orange Free State.
+There, the principles of racially exclusive citizenship were absolute, despite the trekkers' reliance on black labour.
 With limited coercive power, the Boer communities had to establish relations and develop alliances with some black chiefdoms, neutralising those who obstructed their intrusion or who posed a threat to their security.

 Only after the mineral discoveries of the late 1800s did the balance of power swing decisively towards the colonists.
-The Boer republics then took on the trappings of real statehood and imposed their authority within the territorial borders that they had notionally claimed for themselves.
+The Boer Republics then took on the trappings of real statehood and imposed their authority within the territorial borders that they had notionally claimed for themselves.

 The Colony of Natal, situated to the south of the mighty Zulu State, developed along very different lines from the original colony of settlement, the Cape.
 The size of the black population left no room for the assimilationist vision of race domination embraced in the Cape.

-Chiefdoms consisting mainly of refugee groups in the aftermath of the Mfecane were persuaded to accept colonial protection in return for reserved land and the freedom to govern themselves in accordance with their own customs.
+Chiefdoms consisting mainly of refugee groups in the aftermath of the mfecane were persuaded to accept colonial protection in return for reserved land and the freedom to govern themselves in accordance with their own customs.
 These chiefdoms were established in the heart of an expanding colonial territory.